Board of Trustees Bios

 Public Service

 Since becoming a mom in 2006, Kim has been highly involved in the CFB community while working as a Special Education & 504 Advocate for students in public school.
 As a PTA member for over ten years, she has served on several PTA boards in various roles and was twice awarded the PTA Life Member Award.
-She recently served as the Council PTA President and the Band Booster President at Newman Smith HS.

 Ms. Brady serves on several CFB committees, including the Bond Committee, District Improvement Committee, the Student Health Advisory Committee, and more.
 She is an active volunteer at many events throughout the district.